 Children who arrive after the register is taken each morning will be marked as late.
 Children who arrive more than 20 minutes late are marked absent for the session in line with Government guidance.
 Any children who arrive late to school need to be brought to the school office by their parent/responsible adult.

 If your child is absent, parents/carers should inform the school on the first day of absence, and each day of absence thereafter, stating the reason.
-This can be done via Parent Mail or by ringing the school office (01606 288118).
+This can be done via the Studybugs app, or by ringing the school office (01606 288118).

 The school office will make telephone contact with home when a child is absent and the parent/carer has not notified the school of the absence.
 If no contact can be achieved or the reason for absence is not accepted the absence will be unauthorised.